vplauzon/vplauzon.github.io/_posts/2020/3/2020-08-26-change-management-kusto.md

 Now, no extents are returned:  something is wrong.

-Let's find out if there was ingestion failures:
+Let's find out if there were ingestion failures:

 ```sql
 .show ingestion failures
 | where Table == "invoices" or Table == "prettyInvoices"
 ```

 The issue is the update policy returns a result set not containing the new column:  `Query schema does not match table schema`.
-Because the update policy was "transactional=true", both ingestion failed.
+Because the update policy was "transactional=true", both ingestions failed.

 We can also see the `FailureKind` is `Transient`.
-Since we did a `.set-or-append`, that doesn't change anything but in a real-life scenario, we would use some kind of queued ingestion (i.e. Event Hub, Event Grid, IoT Hub or any integration basedon queued ingestion).
-Queued ingestion retries when transient error occur.
-Those retries are attempted [a couple of times at exponential backoff period](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/updatepolicy#transactional-policy).
+Since we did a `.set-or-append`, that doesn't change anything but in a real-life scenario, we would use some kind of queued ingestion (i.e. Event Hub, Event Grid, IoT Hub or any integration based on queued ingestion).
+Queued ingestion retries when transient error occurs.
+Those retries are attempted [a couple of times at exponential back off period](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/updatepolicy#transactional-policy).

-So we have time to do the change we need to do.
+So, we have time to do the change we need to do.
 For a production scenario, those scripts should be run back-to-back and in the worse case an ingestion failure would occur and succeed on retry.

 So, let's change the update policy function to include the duration column: